 When the University of Georgia School of Social Work decided to offer the first fully online Master of Social Work degree in Georgia in the fall of 2020—it did so hoping to address the growing demand for social workers who will tackle social justice in the future.

-On February 20, as many celebrate World Social Justice day and many pledge to join the cause—several Social Work faculty members have already begun.
+On February 20, as many celebrate World Social Justice day and pledge to join the cause—several Social Work faculty members have already begun.

 His research aims to build knowledge that contributes to effective intervention and prevention approaches to reducing and eliminating health disparities among communities of color, particularly among the Latinx community.